 On-site: Toilets are available at the Commonwealth Pool, so please call in while you're changing and dropping bags.
 The public toilets in the Meadows close at 6pm unfortunately, so don't rely on them unless you're turning up promptly!

-For refreshments, your first stop is obviously our cake and bake sale raising money for The Rock Trust, but if cake's not your thing (or doesn't contain enough caffeine), there are loads of places nearby - and there will also be food (and the rest of the cakes) at the ceilidh.
+For refreshments, your first stop is obviously our cake and bake sale raising money for our chosen charity, but if cake's not your thing (or doesn't contain enough caffeine), there are loads of places nearby - and there will also be food (and the rest of the cakes) at the ceilidh.

 We'll have an informal bag drop area in the marquee, but it won't be guarded so you're responsible for it even when you're at the far end of the course - so please don't leave any valuables there!

 Changing: The Commonwealth Pool, Dalkeith Road, EH16 5BB, which is also our Wednesday meeting and changing point for club runs/walks.
-It's a gentle 10 minute walk from the Meadows, and you'll walk past the ceilidh venue to get there.
+It's a gentle 10 minute walk from the Meadows.

 - female and male gym changing rooms (cubicled showers with open changing area),